Last Updated on January 14, 2022

 Meeting other professionals both inside and outside your field as well as networking and building relationships with colleagues will open doors to you, help get your name out there, and ensure that you are considered for desirable opportunities that might be just around the corner.

-What classes would I be taking to earn a Nutrition Science Degree?
+What classes are included in a Nutrition Science Degree?

 Every program will vary, but it will likely have most if not all of these core components:

 - Nutritional Science Courses (Introductory up to a Capstone)

 The Bureau of Labor Statistics groups both dietitians and nutritionists together when collecting data.
 In 2019, the median pay was $61,270/year.
 In 2018 it was estimated that there were a total of 70,900 jobs in this field with an 11% growth rate (much faster than average).

 How do I become registered as a Dietitian?

 To be a registered dietician (RD), or a registered dietician nutritionist (RDN) in the United States, you must be registered with the Academy of Nutrition and Dietetics.
 This association includes RD’s, RDN’s, researchers, educators, physicians, pharmacists, and other professionals.
 Here are the requirements to obtain the certification:

 - Obtain a bachelor’s degree and receive a verification statement from a Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 More info on the accreditation process here.